Boylston station: History

 The exit-only north headhouse on the southbound platform was removed in 1958, followed by its northbound twin around 1962.
 On November 19, 1961, the Lenox Street line was substituted with buses.
 A shuttle service was run between Boylston and Pleasant Street until April 6, 1962, at which time the outer tracks at Boylston were closed.
 In 1964, the Tremont Street subway, including Boylston station, was designated a National Historic Landmark.
 Of the two original stations, Boylston retained more of its original appearance, having undergone only minimal changes in over a century of continuous operation.
 The sub-passage between the platforms was closed around 1968, and permanently sealed off in 1981.
 In 1974, local students installed nine colorful panels in the station as part of the MBTA's arts program.

 The northbound outer track was removed in 1983.
-A planned renovation in 1986 was deferred by the station's historic status, though the disused outer tracks were fenced off.
-The MBTA again planned a renovation of the station – including elevators for accessibility – in 1990, but not did construct the project.
+A planned renovation in 1986 was deferred due to the station's historic status, though the disused outer tracks were fenced off.
+The MBTA again planned a renovation of the station – including elevators for accessibility – in 1990, but did not construct the project.
 In mid-2006, the MBTA installed brighter lighting at Boylston station, as well as modern electronic faregates and fare vending machines for the CharlieCard system.

 Plans for the South Boston Piers Transitway (later part of the Silver Line) were approved in 1993, calling for a bus rapid transit level at Boylston under the Green Line level.
 This portion was deferred in 1999, to become Phase III of the project.
 Silver Line service on the surface, running on Tremont Street, began stopping at Boylston in December 2001.
 After substantial increases in projected cost, Phase III was cancelled in 2010.